 Millennials stand at the top of the 21 century, equipped with multiple devices, protective of the diversity they so deeply value.

 More Optimism Means Less Prophetic

 This book is rich in data, light on analysis, and fairly comprehensive in terms of the cultural topics it explores.
 And its tone is consistently optimistic, which often means light on the prophetic side.
 Granted, they wanted to focus on data, but all data presentation is ipso facto interpretive.
 For example, its arguable to what extent Canada is a unified mosaic and not a fragmented arrangement of algorithmically sorted sub-cultures.
-If the 2020 Massey Lectures by Ron Diebert entitled Reset: Reclaiming the Internet for Civil Society (Anansi)are any indication, the pervasiveness of electronic media challenge any easy optimism about our shared future.
-Additionally, the lines between electronic media, consumerism, and pluralism are a fine ones, leaving many Millennials in the “multiphrenia” paralysis Kenneth Gergen talked about already in The Saturated Self: The Dilemmas of Identity in Contemporary Life (Basic 1992).
-“Choice” is a consumer notion more than it is inherent in diversity.
+If the 2020 Massey Lectures by Ron Diebert entitled Reset: Reclaiming the Internet for Civil Society (Anansi) are any indication, the pervasiveness of electronic media challenge any easy optimism about our shared future.
+Additionally, the lines between electronic media, consumerism, and pluralism are a fine ones, leaving many Millennials in the “multiphrenia” paralysis Kenneth Gergen talked about already 30 years ago in The Saturated Self: The Dilemmas of Identity in Contemporary Life (Basic 1992).
+“Choice” is a consumer notion at least as much as it is inherent in our current diversity culture.
 American sociologist Christian Smith, too, seems more worried about the dark prospects for Millennials—see for example his Lost in Transition: The Dark Side of Emerging Adulthood (Oxford 2011).
 The kids are not alright, but as the authors of Millennial Mosaic say, every generation has had its challenges.
 There will be casualties, but resilience is not beyond Millennials.